Last Updated | November 23, 2021

 What EHR systems are used in hospitals?

 As of 2021, 96 percent of United States hospitals are using certified EHR technology.
-Enterprise EHR vendors such as epic EMR hospital system and Cerner continue to dominate the industry year over year, but small and specialty vendors are emerging on the market.
+Enterprise EHR vendors such as epic EMR hospital system and Cerner continue to dominate the industry year over year, but small and specialty vendors like Folio3 providing hospital management software integrated with the EHRs are emerging on the market.
 Crunching the numbers, Epic maintains nearly one-third (31 percent) of the EHR market share, followed by Cerner at 25 percent, Meditech at 16 percent and Allscripts at 5 percent.
 In addition, GE Centricity, NextGen, Indian Health Service, Greenway Health, athenahealth and Netsmart Technologies are also noteworthy contenders.
 While bigger hospitals continue to implement advanced EHR systems like those offered by Epic and Cerner, 80 percent of critical access and rural hospitals reported using at least a basic EHR system.

 What Is The EHR Implementation Process For Hospitals?

 EHR implementation is the process of planning and carrying out the integration of EHR software and components in a healthcare organization, a process takes careful consideration.
 Here are the steps to a successful EHR implementation.

 Before you decide to implement an EHR, you need to build a strong team to see things through.
 Gather your strongest physicians, nurses, administrative staff and medical assistants to identify risks and challenges as well as educate their co-workers on the best ways to use EHR.